getlantern/messaging-android/README.md

 messaging-android stores data in an [encrypted key-value store](https://github.com/getlantern/db-android/) using keys that follow the below convention.

+### /rkey
+The recovery key from which all other keys are derived.

 ### /me (Model.Contact)
 The contact entry for the user themselves.